offsoc/onionplan/slides/2022.Q4/usability.md

 # Usability Roadmap

-As an alternative, the following roadmap is proposed without counting on any further/uncertain upstream improvement.
+As an alternative, the following roadmap is proposed **without counting on any further/uncertain upstream improvement and without focusing only on Tor Browser** or Firefox.

 ## Disclaimer